teddygroves/sphincter/docs/whisker.md

 - [] Change parameter names to be more explicit about interaction terms

+- [] Check that all interaction effect combinations have been included.

+- [] Next week update for Martin and Søren: explain what are the main results with graphs.

 The sum of two different power harmonics with exponential rate parameters $\lambda_1$ and $\lambda_2$ should